A Real Creature Feature

 · A diamond shaped head as described by witnesses of the Pembroke Dock Monster.
 This is a very reptilian characteristic and unlike any known seal or cetacean.

-· Amphibious behaviour, as witnessed on several occasions at Loch Ness, Lake Bala, Barmouth Estuary and others (seals are amphibious yes, but never reported at these giant sizes and would be very hard to mistake one for a long-necked plesiosaurid beast when seen out of the water)
+· Amphibious behaviour, as witnessed on several occasions at Loch Ness, Lake Bala, Barmouth Estuary and others (seals are amphibious yes, but never reported at these giant sizes and would be very hard to mistake one for a long-necked plesiosaurid beast when seen out of the water).

 · Although migrating eels do occasionally take to land when trying to reach another waterway that leads to the sea; they are very distinctive and slither and writhe.
 They are most likely to be mistaken for a snake before being mistaken for a monster.
 They do not waddle, hop or lumber as Nessie has been witnessed doing, and definitely cannot raise their head from the ground in any way that would resemble or be mistaken for a plesiosaur.